London Buses route 60

 London Buses route 60 is a Transport for London contracted bus route in London, England.
-Running between Old Coulsdon and Streatham, it is operated by Arriva London.
+Running between Old Coulsdon and Streatham station, it is operated by Arriva London.

 History

 Route 60 was introduced in September 1982 as a replacement in part for routes 118 and 130, linking Clapham Common with Croydon.
 In 1998, the route was extended south to Old Coulsdon, replacing route 50 and curtailed northbound to Streatham.

 Capital Logistics was due to start operating route 60 from September 1998, however the new low floor buses specified were not ready in time.
 Stagecoach Selkent had lost work at the same time and was able to step in to operate most of the service.
 Blue Triangle of Rainham was subcontracted to provide the balance of four buses.
 This arrangement lasted until 25 January 1999, when Selkent had other commitments in the Bromley and Plumstead areas.

 It was intended that the route would then be taken on by Horsham based Omnibus London, but two days before this could take place the company announced that it would not be able to cover most of its journeys.
 An emergency 15-minute frequency timetable was drawn up by Blue Triangle, and the duties were covered by whoever could supply buses and drivers.
 Companies operating on the route included Blue Triangle, Omnibus London, Stagecoach Selkent, Stagecoach East London, Capital Citybus, Nostalgiabus of Mitcham, Classic Coaches of High Wycombe and Sidney Road Travel of Potters Bar.

 This continued until 11 March 1999, when Capital Logistics was able to take the route over in full using DAF DB250LFs.
 Buses were operated from a new base in Commerce Way and the route's frequency restored to every 12 minutes.
 Route 60 was included in the sale of Capital Logistics to the Status Group, (owner of Tellings-Golden Miller), on 1 June 1999.
 The new owner was unhappy with the terms of the contract on the route, and withdrew from it in early 2000.
 The route passed back to Arriva London on 4 March 2000 on an interim basis.